 For Martin, running is a remedy.
 “I run as it has become a part of my therapy.
 I have never run a marathon but now is the right time as I want to give something back and help those still fighting for their loved ones, still giving quality time whenever they can.
 Running for precious lives.”

-On March 2nd Martin, Melissa and Zoe will be continuing to raise vital funds and awareness at Asda in Patchway.
-And on March 23rd you can find them at Yate Shopping Centre.
-At each venue they will have lots of information about CHSW.
+On March 23rd Martin, Melissa and Zoe will be continuing to raise vital funds and awareness at Yate Shopping Centre outside the CHSW shop, where they will have lots of information about Jess and CHSW.
+Please do go and show your support.

 If you'd like to donate to Martin's fundraising click here.